 What have our former students been up to after graduating?

-News from ICOM graduates are now gradually being added to our website.
-This page will contain profiles and quick news / messages about and from our graduates.
+News from ICOM graduates are gradually being added to our website.
+This page will contain profiles and quick news / messages about and from our Alumni.

 “Carry on the good work, ICOM is a remarkable institution, I have such fond memories of my time at Green Hedges House all those years ago”